Skip to main content

 Stumbling on a news snippet of the most recent interaction between Israel Adesanya and defending UFC middleweight champion, Dricus Du Plessis, at a pre-fight press conference, it cast my mind back to an earlier take on identity.
 Du Plessis became champion by defeating Sean Strickland whom Adesanya had lost the belt to in 2023.

 Du Plessis has described himself as the first African UFC champion, side stepping Israel Adesanya, Francis Ngannou and Kamaru Usman, other previous UFC champions whom he says are only of African decent.
 Du Plessis, for explication is caucasian South African while the others mentioned are black with Nigerian and Cameroonian heritages.
-He backs up his claim with the explaining that not only is he born and raised in Africa but he also trains with his team in Africa and has always lived and still lives in Africa.
+He backs up his claim with the explanation that not only is he born and raised in Africa but he also trains with his team in Africa and has always lived and still lives in Africa.
 This is in contrast with the others, Israel Adesanya for instance who fights as a New Zealander in the UFC.

 The two fighters, Adesanya and Du Plessis had been going at each other, particularly in the build up to their fight, trying to establish who is more authentically African.
 The South African champion had repeatedly teased Adesanya about his ‘privilege’, striking a nerve and causing Adesanya to tear up during their pre-fight conference.